Sam-Dragon/docker/Docker-Notes.md

 > Docker Networks
 - Auto creates 3 networks - Bridge [Default], None, Host
 - embedded DNS is used for identify the internal ip for a container

+> Docker volumes
+- It is responsible for storing the data of the container
+- Default path: /var/lib/docker
+- It can be changed to any other path. make sure the path is not specified inside container
+- volumes can be shared across the containers

+> Docker Linking
+- It is the process of conneting one service with another using --link option.
+- It basically means that one app requires another app to function

+> Docker compose
+- It is one place to bring all apps in a network.
+Explicit linking of apps is not required
+- Deployment is easy as we need single command to run all apps